haljoumaa/SAR-Academy/README.md

 ## Disclosure

 SAR Academy has **not received formal funding, institutional grants, or financial sponsorship** from any of the organizations mentioned.
-All engagements with Innovation Norway, HVL, and StartupLab Bergen have been informal, advisory, or academic in nature.
+All engagements with Innovation Norway, HVL, Norwegian Armed Forces, Police Departments and StartupLab Bergen have been informal, advisory, or academic in nature.
 The project remains fully independent and pre-commercial.

 ---